bmays9/bet-tracker/TESTING.md

 HTML code was tested using the [W3C Validator](https://validator.w3.org/) via text input.
 The HTML code was copied and pasted in from each page of the website's source code.

 **Homepage**
+Document checking completed.
+No errors or warnings to show.

 **View Bets**